Blog General

 For example, a movie ticketing app might ask a new user just one question: where are you located?

 With this information, the app can immediately show new users nearby theaters, showtimes, and local promotions in order to prompt that first ticket purchase.
-The welcome email can then highlight helpful features like personalized movie recommendations and loyalty programs.
+The welcome email can then highlight helpful features like personalized movie recommendations and customer loyalty programs.

 Open rates for welcome emails are a staggering 57.8%.* With that big of an opportunity to capture new users, it’s essential you experiment and get the message right.